Liberty Seated Half Dollars

 WB-2R

-Choice $4750 New April 19!
-WB-2R Baseball Die Crack.
+Choice $4750 WB-2R Baseball Die Crack.
 Colorful Rim Toning.
 PCGS Plate Coin.
 This is the PCGS CoinFacts Plate Coin for this variety.
 The Baseball Die Crack variety is popular and easily recognizable with a pair of reverse arcing cracks which look like the stitching of a baseball.
 This example is an advanced die state, with near-terminal cracks at the base of (AM)ERICA.
 This is a white coin with colorful peripheral toning over lustrous surfaces.
 The surfaces have a fair number of lines.
 Rated R-5 (31-75 examples known) by Bugert.

 Seated 50C 1842O 1842-O